SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 that of the orbits of the planets and moons.

 Also, to emphasize the point: instability and predictability are totally different concepts.
-Our solar system is both (like), it is for sure unpredictable, but might also be unstable.
+Our solar system is both, it is for sure unpredictable, but might also be unstable.
 However this matter little to human space explorers because the time over which planetary motions get unpredictable is on the order of years or maybe centuries (I am not exactly